Presentation: Patient with a family history of sudden cardiac death

 What should you do next?

-- If an underlying genetic cause is identified, family members should be referred to clinical genetics services for cascade genomic testing of family members (this is called predictive genomic testing).
+- If an underlying genetic cause is identified, family members should be referred to clinical genetics services for cascade genomic testing of family members (this is called predictive testing).

 Resources